seongchanlee/weather-app/README.md

 ## Possible Improvements
 - Accurate weather data; OpenWeather provides 5-day forecast in the span of 3 hours.
 I could perhaps aggregate the data to provide min/max temperature of the day.
+- Added an option for users to choose location.
 - Since I'm new to React, there could be some areas where I didn't follow the common code style or coding practices.

 ## Credits